You can set the number of networking tables in the Schedule tab on Admin Panel.

 👉 You have to keep in mind 3 very important conditions to consider with the formula above.

 - When do your meeting slots take place?
 The most active hours are from 10 am to 3 pm.
-During the early morning, late evening or during interesting content sessions your networking area will most probably be empty, whereas during the active hours it may be overcrowded.
+During the early morning, late evening, or during interesting content sessions your networking area will most probably be empty, whereas during the active hours it may be overcrowded.

 - What is the industry of your event?
-For example, venture industry is usually more active compared to nuclear physics.
+For example, the venture industry is usually more active compared to nuclear physics.

 Using this combination of the formula and important conditions you can get a better understanding of how to count your amount of tables or meeting slots.
-You also won’t get too many/too little meeting slots or too many/too little networking tables.
+You also won’t get too many/too few meeting slots or too many/too little networking tables.
 Finally, your networking area will be always busy, but not too busy - it will be balanced :)

 💡Tip: Another recommendation for the networking area would be to space the high boy tables apart enough to be comfortable for the attendees ⬅|➡.
 Below is a great example of a networking area.

 If you didn’t find an answer to your questions, please contact the Support Team here.